dobbels/Mutation-Combinations/Combinations/README.md

-﻿Put file Variables.xlsx in location ...
+﻿Put file Variables.xlsx in the first sheet.
+Locations in top row, possible mutations in the columns underneath those headers.

-Right now this is hardcode to handle 8 locations + the I28 location

-...
+Put I28 variable in second sheet in the same format

-Ask for an update of this program if any of these constraints are just too much ;)
+Ask for an update of this program when changes would be needed ;)